 If you want to increase church giving, setting up recurring donations is a wise choice.

-For starters, many people appreciate when they’re given an autopay option.
+For starters, many people appreciate it when they’re given an autopay option.
 It’s more convenient than having to remember to give.

 Additionally, those who contribute on a regular basis give more than those who make one-time donations.

 As you implement electronic pay options for members, make sure you give them a choice to make recurring donations.
 Recurring donations also help you with budgeting.

 3) Be Transparent about How Funds Are Used